-All students admitted to the CLS program at Northwestern have also a “home” in another department.
-The purpose of placing students in a "home department" is twofold: the departments provide professional training and accreditation in widely recognized fields of scholarship; and they prepare comparative literature students for academic positions in these fields.
-Departments currently functioning as "home departments" for graduate students in the CLS Program are: Classics, English (including interest in African American literature), French and Italian, German, Slavics (especially Russian and Polish), Spanish and Portuguese , Middle East and North Africa, Philosophy, RTVF and Rhetoric and Public Culture.
+All students admitted to our PhD program are also admitted into a home department.
+The purpose of placing students in a home department is twofold: the departments provide professional training and accreditation in widely recognized fields of scholarship; and they prepare comparative literature students for academic positions in these fields.
+If admitted, CLS students complete certain requirements of the home department.

 Departments currently functioning as home departments for graduate students in the CLS program are:

 - English (including interest in African American literature)